 65 Karetoto Road, Wairakei 3351

 The best place to go for all things honey.
-The Huka Honey Hive features New Zealand honey, mead, and themed natural health and wellbeing products.
+The Huka Honey Hive features New Zealand honey, mead, and themed natural health and well-being products.
 There is a learning corner for kids and adults alike, and a (paid) guided tour of the beehives and gardens.
 The store gives tastings of their honey and mead products.
 While it costs to buy, the place is free to look around and is a fun, quick stop.
-The store is open from 10am everyday, closing at 4pm on weekdays and at 5pm on weekends.
+The store is open 10 am to 5 pm weekdays and opens at 9 am on weekends and holidays.

 165 State Highway 5, Wairakei 3377